 John Betjeman once said that Ludlow is probably the loveliest town in England.
 I wonder how many he’d visited, because there’s some stiff competition out there.
 The only other example I’ve read where he commented about a place was in his poem ‘Slough‘ – and ‘Come, friendly bombs and fall on Slough‘ is hardly as complimentary.
 This might tell us more about Betjeman than it does about either destination except that I’ve been to both and I see his point.
 Not that I want bombs to fall anywhere, but Slough is pretty dire.
 Whereas Ludlow…

 We first went to Ludlow about ten years ago and I don’t remember very much about it apart from buying some vegetables at the farmers’ market.
 Can you believe that we didn’t go into the castle?
-I’d been thinking about returning for a while and, left to my own devices for an hour this morning whilst Michael was at the dentist’s, it occurred to me that today was the day to do it.
+I’d been thinking about returning for a while and, left to my own devices for an hour this morning whilst Mr B was at the dentist’s, it occurred to me that today was the day to do it.
 As a reward for two days of painting the dining room it seemed just the thing.
-Michael had only just got through the garden gate when I pounced with my plan, suggesting that we take a picnic with us that we could maybe eat in the castle grounds.
+Mr B had only just got through the garden gate when I pounced with my plan, suggesting that we take a picnic with us that we could maybe eat in the castle grounds.

-I’m willing to bet that my girls know what happened next; no sooner was the word picnic out of my mouth than Michael was in the kitchen filling a saucepan with water so that we could take hard-boiled eggs with us.
+I’m willing to bet that my girls know what happened next; no sooner was the word picnic out of my mouth than Mr B was in the kitchen filling a saucepan with water so that we could take hard-boiled eggs with us.
 I’d really like us to be one of those families that organized gastronomic picnic spreads.
 But for all the magazine articles and television chefs, we are never going to pack felafels, frittatas and aubergine dip.
 Or individual frangipane tarts.
 Nope.
 We are firmly stuck in the middle of the 20th Century: ham sandwiches, sausage rolls, hard-boiled eggs and a tub of tomatoes, followed by fruit and maybe something from the cake tin (if there’s anything in there, which there wasn’t today).
 All we need is lashings of ginger ale and we’d be verging on the ridiculous, so we didn’t do that.
 We took a flask of iced orange barley squash instead.

 So, Ludlow – it easily complies with the 2 Hour Rule, at an hour and a half away.
 Just as we closed in on the town along the A49 we spotted a Park-and-Ride sign and diverted towards it.
 Always a good move, because you don’t have to battle with one-way systems that you’re completely unfamiliar with as smirking locals whiz past you.
 The bus took us to a street about fifty yards from the castle so we decided to go in there first.
 This was when we encountered our only hiccup – Ludlow Castle is privately owned, by the Earl of Powis – so no National Trust or Cadw card was going to get us inside painlessly.
 We were obliged to pull out some real cash, a relatively unheard of experience for us at historical sites.
 It had better be good, I thought…The inner bailey with the 13th century Great Hall on the left and the round Norman chapel.
 To the right of the Great Hall is the chamber block, added by Roger Mortimer in the 14th century